openactive/implementation-tracker/README.md

 > - **[OpenActive: Activation Issue Tracker](hhttps://github.com/openactive/activation)** - help implementing the spec.
 > - [OpenActive: The Steps](https://www.openactive.io/technology.html#the-steps) - what to do after you've implemented the spec.

-## Activation Issue Tracker for OpenActive Implementations
+## OpenActive: Activation Issue Tracker

 We encourage you to make use of the issues on this repo when implementing the [OpenActive RPDE specification](https://www.openactive.io/realtime-paged-data-exchange/).